Ecwid/ecwid-api-docs/includes/_payment_api.md

 If a merchant clicks on Account Settings, then Ecwid will open embedded interface of your application in a popup on the same page.

 Important: Account Settings button will only be visible if your app is [Native](https://developers.ecwid.com/api-documentation/native-applications).

+**Availability**

+It is possible to quickly enable/disable the payment method in a storefront right in the payment settings of the Ecwid Control Panel: *find your payment method > switch the toggle to the disabled state*.

+If a merchant needs to remove a payment method completely, go to *Ecwid Control Panel > Apps > My Apps > remove the app from the list*.

 ### Request